Nguyen2015/vmqa/README.md

 Similar to [HotpotQA](https://hotpotqa.github.io/)

-The top level structure of each JSON file is a list, where each entry represents a question-answer data point.
+The top-level structure of each JSON file is a list, where each entry represents a question-answer data point.
 Each data point is a dict with the following keys:

 - `_id`: a unique id for this question-answer data point.
 This is useful for evaluation.